Serpentine Squiggles

 And we get a lot of gestures in the direction of resolution.
 Indeed, by the end we basically understand the shape of the answers.

-But like, this is that same plotwise show-don't-tell thing biting — the payoff is left half-obscured in implication, and that'll never hit as hard as letting the reader wallow in final satisfaction.
+But like, this is that same plotty show-don’t-tell thing biting — the payoff is left half-obscured in implication, and that’ll never hit as hard as letting the reader wallow in final satisfaction.

-There's a lot of implicated payoff not written in this story — I wanted to read characters reacting to how cool and dark and grand Rosier is, I wanted to relish sympathetically in their reactions to every twist of the plot.
+There’s a lot of implicated payoff never written in this story — I wanted to read characters reacting to how cool and dark and grand Cathal Rosier is, I wanted to relish sympathetically in their reactions to every twist of the plot.

 Is any of that necessary?
 No, so I understand why the story doesn’t give that to us.